serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Semantic actions

-With the definitions of our tokens, we can now begin writing the parser itself.
+Now that we have the definitions of our tokens, we can now begin writing the parser itself.
 We can start with top-level definitions of format `let example = 0`.
 This will be a simplistic definition for now, but we will elaborate on it shortly.
 Note that production rules must be placed after the `%%` in the file, and you may delete the `empty` production after inserting the one below.